Every Story Counts

 Listening to a native Spanish speaker read English

-by Sandy, about 1 month ago
+by Sandy, 3 months ago

 About four years ago, I was trying to figure out a way to listen to a Spanish speaking 5th grader with suboptimal English language skills read books in English.
 She chose the series, "Diary of a Wimpy Kid".
 The student would check out the book from the El Cajon Public Library; I would check it out on line using my library card.
 Then, I would call her in the evening on the phone that belonged to her Mother or Father and would listen to her read.
 This worked better than I ever dreamed it would!
 She could read for 45...
 Continue reading